oleg-sukhov/talkos/talkos-web/src/main/webapp/resources/bower_components/flow.js/README.md

   * `isDirectory` Pass in `true` to allow directories to be selected (Chrome only, support can be checked with `supportDirectory` property).
   * `singleFile` To prevent multiple file uploads set this to true.
 Also look at config parameter `singleFile`.
   * `attributes` Pass object of keys and values to set custom attributes on input fields.
    For example, you can set `accept` attribute to `image/*`.
-This means that user will be able to select only images.
+This means that account will be able to select only images.
    Full list of attributes: http://www.w3.org/TR/html-markup/input.file.html#input.file-attributes

    Note: avoid using `a` and `button` tags as file upload buttons, use span instead.